-While StayLinked Corporation (“StayLinked” or “we” or “us” or “our”) does not in the course of its normal business collect personal data from our customers or business associates beyond email addresses, phone numbers, and business addresses voluntarily provided to StayLinked by individuals doing business with StayLinked, we are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
-We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
+While StayLinked Corporation (“StayLinked” or “we” or “us” or “our”) does not, in the course of its normal business, collect personal data from our customers or business associates beyond email addresses, phone numbers, and business addresses voluntarily provided to StayLinked by individuals doing business with StayLinked, we are committed to ensuring the security and protection of the personal information that we process, as well as to providing a compliant and consistent approach to data protection.
+We have always had a robust and effective data protection program in place which complies with existing law and abides by data protection principles.
 However, we recognize our obligations in updating and expanding this program to meet the demands of the GDPR and the laws of the various members of the European Union.

-StayLinked is dedicated to safeguarding the personal information under our possession and control, and in developing a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
-Our preparation and objectives for GDPR compliance have been summarized in this statement and include the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.
+StayLinked is dedicated to safeguarding the personal information under our possession and control, as well as to developing a data protection regime that is effective, fit for purpose, and demonstrates an understanding of and appreciation for the new Regulation.
+Our preparation and objectives for GDPR compliance have been summarized in this statement and include the development and implementation of new data protection roles, policies, procedures, controls, and measures to ensure maximum and ongoing compliance.

 StayLinked already has a consistent level of data protection and security across our organization, and we believe that we are fully compliant with the GDPR.